Planning to learn more about your customers’ experiences? Wondering what customer satisfaction survey tool to use?

 FACT: Customer surveys are an ideal strategy to learn about your customer experiences, and engage your userbase.

-But to conduct online surveys well, you need a tool capable of collecting feedback and delivering the insights you seek.
+But here’s the catch: To uncover such insights, you must use a dedicated online survey tool capable of collecting feedback and delivering the insights you seek.

 We know all about it; when we started building Refiner, we wanted to create a customer satisfaction survey tool focused mainly on SaaS companies.
 Being a SaaS business ourselves, we had a clear understanding of the struggles faced by software-as-a-service startups in their early stages.